Five Vegetable Fermentation Mistakes You Are Making

 Use the Correct Salt Concentration

-Not using the proper salt concentration is a major cause of concern.
+Not using the proper salt concentration is a significant cause of concern.
 Salt concentration controls microbial growth before lactic acid bacteria can produce acid to preserve the vegetables.
 Basically, salt roots for Leuconostoc bacteria to start thriving while discouraging yeasts from thriving.
 This leads to a quick and safe drop in pH.

-A SPECIFIC salt concentration is VITAL and extremely effective in controlling dangerous fungi, gram-negative bacteria, and the toxins they can produce in the first few days of fermentation.
-This is because specific salt concentrations encourage the growth of desirable, beneficial microorganisms that rapidly and steadily decrease the pH and preserve the vegetables.
+Specific salt concentrations encourage the growth of desirable, beneficial microorganisms that rapidly and steadily decrease the pH and preserve the vegetables.
 These bacteria include Leuconostoc spp. and Lactobacillus spp

-If you’re looking for guidance on calculating and measuring salt concentrations you can reference The Complete Guide to Safely Using Salt in Vegetable Fermentation.
+If you’re looking for guidance on calculating and measuring salt concentrations, you can reference The Complete Guide to Safely Using Salt in Vegetable Fermentation.

 Keep Everything Submerged

-Certain microbes love oxygen, certain microbes love anaerobic environments.
+Certain microbes love oxygen; certain microbes love anaerobic environments.
 Oxygen levels directly influence which microbes thrive.
 Everything has to stay submerged in the liquid while fermenting.

 Fungi will find a way to grow if all ingredients are not submerged in the liquid during fermentation.
 Fungi do undesirable things in vegetable fermentation.
 Some fungi produce toxins, and some can metabolize acids, increasing the pH and negating the preservation effects of lactic acid fermentation.